South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus Pandemic continues.

 Please note: the Minister of Environment, Conservation and Parks directed Conservation Authorities to amend their administrative by-laws to allow for virtual meetings, including teleconference.

-- J. Henry Tweed Conservation Area, Russell ON - 0.8km
+• J. Henry Tweed Conservation Area in Russell

 Education and Outreach

-Most in-person outreach activites for other programs have been postponed, including the Stream of Dreams Program.
+Most in-person outreach activites have been postponed, including the Stream of Dreams Program.

 SNC has been working with school boards to develop virtual field trip alternatives.
 Please contact us if you are an educator looking for more information on virtual learning opportunities with SNC.